Lewis0770/reorganization/code/Creation_Scripts/README.md

 * **Input**: Extracted band structure or CRYSTAL output with AO index data
 * **Output**: `BAND.d3` ready for plotting tools

+**Integration**: Fully integrated with `run_workflow.py` and `enhanced_queue_manager.py`.
+Generated BAND.d3 files have their settings automatically extracted and stored in the materials database, including k-point paths, band structure parameters, and calculation settings.

 ---